 But the highlight of Luna Park (for me) has to be the food.
 Many food vendors and restaurants line the main avenue in the park.
 Each restaurant cooks pretty much the same thing: barbecued meat.
 And there are many types of meat on the menu and a small selection of vegetables too.

-Pick one of the restaurants, then order your food and drinks, pay and enjoy your meal in the outdoor seating area.
+If you want to eat here for dinner, pick one of the restaurants, then order your food and drinks, pay and enjoy your meal in the outdoor seating area.

-Address: Vacanța, Bazar Comercial zona Sat, Constanța | Hours: 4-11:30pm (closed Mondays) during Summer only
+Address: Vacanța, Bazar Comercial zona Sat, Constanța | Hours: 4-11:30pm Sunday to Friday; 4pm-3am Saturdays

-At night, Mamaia transforms into a giant party.
+And at night, Mamaia transforms into a giant party.
 There are dance clubs and music playing on the beach all night long.

 As for me, I’m not much of a party-goer myself, but I still enjoyed the vibe at night in Mamaia.
 I saw many young and old people strolling along the promenade and many families with young children.